You’re looking through your credit card statement when suddenly you see it: a fee you didn’t know was coming.

 How to avoid over-the-limit fees

-Don’t opt in to this fee.
+Sometimes, a card company will offer a feature that lets cardholders exceed their credit limit, but charge a fee if that happens.
+Don’t opt in to this feature.
 If, for some reason, you decide to opt in, don’t exceed your credit limit.
-This is good advice in any situation.

-- Most credit card issuers charge this fee when the bank returns your payment.
+- Most credit card issuers charge this fee when the bank returns your payment, usually due to insufficient funds.

-- Returned payment fees are often phrased as “up to $35” or so.
+- Returned payment fees are often $35 or so.

 How to avoid returned payment fees

-Before paying your credit card bill, make sure you have enough money in your bank account, so you’re not slapped with fees for insufficient funds.
-Don’t forget to account for upcoming bills – like your rent or utilities – which may be auto-debited.
-Finally, make sure to accurately enter your desired payment information, including both your card information and billing address.
+To avoid returned payment fees, make sure you have enough money in your bank account to cover the payment.
+Don’t forget to account for upcoming bills you have on autopay – like your rent or utilities..
+Finally, when making a payment, make sure to accurately enter your information, which can include both your card information and billing address.

 In addition to incurring fees, returned payments may also result in the card issuer applying a high penalty APR to your account.